Welbourn

 The name 'Welbourn' derives from the Old English wella-burna meaning 'stream with a spring'.

 The village church is St Chad's, part of the Loveden Deanery of the Diocese of Lincoln.
 The village public house is the Joiners Arms.

 At Castle Hill to the north of the village are the earthwork remains of Welbourn Castle, a medieval ringwork.
 The site was purchased in 1998 by Welbourn Parish Council, with the help of a grant from the Heritage Memorial Fund, and is now maintained as a scheduled monument and community open space.

 In 1598 Francis Trigge, Rector of Welbourn, arranged for a library to be set up in the room over the south porch of St Wulfram's Church, Grantham for the use of the clergy and the inhabitants of the town; the Francis Trigge Chained Library is claimed as the first public library.
 The anti-slavery campaigner and academic Peter Peckard was born in the village, the son of the Rev. John Peckard.
 Field Marshal Sir William Robertson, who served in the First World War, was born in Welbourn.
 The village secondary school, Sir William Robertson Academy, is named after Robertson.

+On 23 October 1666 a tornado rated an estimated T8 or T9 on the TORRO scale struck the village before moving north towards Wellingore, Navenby, and Boothby Graffoe.